-The telltale external sign of a tire that has been driven on while flat or very low on pressure is circumferential scuffing on both of the tire’s inboard and outboard sidewalls, but external inspection is not enough.
+The telltale external sign of a tire that has been driven on while flat or very low on pressure is circumferential scuffing on the tire's inboard and outboard sidewalls, but external inspection is not enough.
 Any repairs without removing the damaged tire from the wheel are improper because inspecting the inside of the tire for hidden damage greatly reduces the risk of returning a weakened tire to service.
 Without dismounting the tire, any hidden damage would likely be missed.

 The second consideration when evaluating if a tire can be repaired is to confirm the size, type and location of the damage.

 Industry guidelines allow repair of punctures of up to 1/4" in diameter in a tire's tread area.
-Some manufacturers limit the number of repairs permitted (usually two) and how close they can be (no closer than 16” apart).
-Repair of any punctures in the shoulder and sidewall areas is not permitted.
+Some manufacturers limit the number of repairs permitted (usually two) and how close they can be (no closer than 16" apart).
+Repair of any punctures in the shoulder and sidewall areas are not permitted.

 Repair of larger tread punctures, long straight cuts and irregular gashes are not permitted.
 Long cuts have sliced through the tire's steel belts, reducing strength and durability.